Rui-Alexander-Sun/UCL-LaTeX-Essay-Template-APA7/README.md

 ## Feedback & Improvement

-As I am still learning both $\LaTeX$ and Github, there may be a lot of errors and shortcomings in these files.
+As I am still learning both $\LaTeX$ and GitHub, there may be some errors in these files.
 If any errors found or more features required, please report in `Issues` or [email me](mailto:r.sun.22@ucl.ac.uk) directly.